alexscott64/woulder/QUICKSTART.md

 - Go should be in PATH after installation

 **"Failed to connect to database"**
-- Check internet connection (AWS RDS is remote)
+- Check database file exists (SQLite) or credentials (MySQL)
 - Verify credentials in `backend/.env`
 - Try running the init script again: `node scripts/init-db.js`

 **"Failed to fetch weather"**
-- Check OpenWeatherMap API key in `backend/.env`
+- Open-Meteo API is free and doesn't require a key
-- Free tier has 1,000 calls/day limit
+- Check internet connection
-- Wait a minute if rate-limited
+- API may be temporarily unavailable

 ### Frontend Issues